mvousden/psap/doc/source/implementation.rst

    - Other elements must be initialised to ``std::numeric_limits<float>::max()``.

+   The latter two requirements can be performed by calling the ``void Problem::initialise_edge_cache(unsigned)`` method, passing in the number of nodes in the hardware graph as an argument.

 The integrity of the data structure (i.e. whether the indeces in vectors line up with the nodes they refer to, whether lengths in the edge cache are non-negative, or whether the names of nodes are unique) is not checked.
 The